senti-iot/senti-mqtt-client/functions.md

 - Local configuration and device ID from local file
 - Communicate internally to own ID topics - e.g.
 - Switch statement to control message actions
-- Slack channel for subscribe/publish (create new channel and Slack App)
-- Push to Slack from client
 - Get keepalive and topic info from API
 - Get username + password from API (SSL)